sigmavim/init.lua/README.md

 ## Configuration

-To use the default SigmaVimRc just add this line to your .vimrc or init.lua:
+To use the default Sigma.nvim just add this line to your init.lua:

 ```lua
 require('sigma').setup()